Eco Friendly Gift Wrap Ideas

 • If you buy wrapping paper, look for rolls created from recycled paper.

 • Unwrap gifts carefully, and save the wrapping paper and plastic bows to reuse next year.
 Wrapping paper and bows are often one-offs - used once and thrown away.
-Did you know that if every family reused just two feet of holiday ribbon, the 38,000 miles of ribbon saved could tie a bow around the entire planet?
+Did you know that the 38,000 miles of ribbon saved could tie a bow around the entire planet if every family reused just two feet of holiday ribbon?

-• Kids get a kick out of opening individually wrapped presents, but for an adult's gifts, you can keep the packaging to a minimum by wrapping them all in a single reusable box or by using last year's leftover wrapping and bows.
+• Kids get a kick out of opening individually wrapped presents.
+Still, you can keep the packaging to a minimum for adult gifts by wrapping them all in a single reusable box or using last year's leftover wrapping and bows.

 • If you send greeting cards, choose recyclable ones or postcards.
-Or, buy from local organizations that benefit good causes.
+You can also buy from local organizations that benefit good causes.
 Save the cards you receive to cut up and reuse them next year as gift tags.
 They're also an excellent resource for kiddie art projects.